gibsramen/qupid/README.md

 This creates a `CaseMatchOneToMany` object where each case is matched to each possible control.
 You can view the underlying matches as a dictionary with `cm.case_control_map`.

+### Generating mappings from each case to a single control

 What we now want is to match each case to a *single* control so we can perform downstream analysis.
 However, we have *a lot* of possible controls.